FREE SHIPPING on orders over $75 International: over $250

 Posted by Angelina Kurganska on

-We often receive the following question: Why Gong Fu?
+We often receive the following question: Why brew tea Gong Fu style?

-Of course, it is totally fine to brew your tea the good old way that we are all used to, by pouring the tea leaves in a brewing vessel and letting them steep for a few minutes.
+It is totally fine to brew your tea the good old way that we are all used to, by pouring the tea leaves into a brewing vessel and letting them steep for a few minutes.

-By brewing tea in a large vessel, we allow for it to open up all at once, giving us all it has in one go.
-You may not recognize all the subtleties we receive from opening up the tea’s taste gradually, but you will get a cup of delicious tea with a nice aroma nonetheless.
+By brewing tea in a large vessel, we allow it to open up all at once, giving us all its flavor in one go.
+You may not recognize all the subtleties we get from gradually opening the tea’s taste, but you will get a cup of delicious tea with a nice aroma nonetheless.
 One time brewing loose tea leaves beats tea bags any day!

 how to make loose leaf tea